-Time rate: This is what you earn per minute in the region where your ride starts.
-Get more details about when pay starts here.
+Time rate: What you earn per minute in the region where your ride starts.
+Learn more about when pay starts.

-Distance rate: This is what you earn per mile in the region where your ride starts.
+Distance rate: What you earn per mile in the region where your ride starts.

 These rates differ and are determined by the location where a ride begins.
-You can view rates for each ride under your Earnings Breakdown.
-View rate by city
+You can review your rates for each ride in your driver Dashboard.
+View rate by city.

 Tips: We built tipping into the Lyft app to make it easy for passengers to say thanks, and because we know it’s important to our drivers.
+Passengers can tip during and after the ride, or set an automatic tip so they never forget.
 You keep 100% of the tips passengers choose to give you.

 Bonuses: Lyft offers a variety of bonuses to help boost your earnings.
 Bonuses are typically offered during peak hours, when you'll earn more and are likely to get more ride requests.
 You can see what’s available in your Lyft Driver app.

-Fares: While you’re paid based on time and distance rates that are always consistent, passenger fares will vary.
+Fares: Your pay is based off the time and distance of your ride — not necessarily the amount your passenger pays.
 This is necessary to maximize the number of ride requests and ensure you’re consistently earning.
 For example, we may increase the passenger’s fare when demand is high, or discount the fare when demand is low.